k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 Below are examples of a Custom Logic flow:

-**Example 1 - get a the Contract status as an input parameter and build the SELECT statement accordingly:**
+**Example 1 - get the Contract Status as an input parameter and build the SELECT statement accordingly:**

 ![custom logic](images/custom_logic_example.png)